ellismg/Docs/mvc/views/dependency-injection.rst

-Injecting a Service Into a View
+Injecting Services Into a Views
 ===============================

-By `Steve Smith`_, `Rick Anderson`_
+By `Steve Smith`_

 ASP.NET MVC 6 supports `dependency injection <https://docs.asp.net/en/latest/fundamentals/dependency-injection.html>`_ into views.
 This can be useful for view-specific services, such as localization or data required only for populating view elements.
+You should try to maintain `separation of concerns <http://deviq.com/separation-of-concerns>`_ between your controllers and views.
+Most of the data your views display should be passed in from the controller; injecting services into views is recommended only for view-specific data.

 ..
 TODO: Add localization sample in RC2 timeframe.

 `View sample files <https://github.com/aspnet/Docs/tree/1.0.0-rc1/mvc/views/dependency-injection/sample>`_

-.. warning:: When applying this functionality, ensure you maintain `separation of concerns <http://deviq.com/separation-of-concerns>`_ between your controllers and views.
-Most of the data your views  display should be passed in from the controller.
-This technique is recommended only for view-specific data.

 A Simple Example
 ----------------
-With the above warning in mind, you can inject a service into a view using the ``@inject`` directive, as shown below:
+You can inject a service into a view using the ``@inject`` directive.
+You can think of ``@inject`` as adding a property to your view, and populating the property using DI.

+The syntax for ``@inject``:
+	``@inject <type> <name>``

+An example of ``@inject`` in action:

 .. literalinclude:: dependency-injection/sample/src/ViewInjectSample/Views/Todo/Index.cshtml
   :linenos: